SaiPatri/PhyNWInfo/README.md

 ![Eu-Nobel Span Distribution](https://github.com/SaiPatri/PhyNWInfo/blob/master/Inkedspanlens-eu_LI.jpg)

+## Traffic Growth
+The multi-year growth of traffic for US and Germany follows CISCO VNI forecast (expected growth).
+The graphs are available in the folder Traffic Model.

 ## More questions?

-In case of doubts, or questions on how to use this dataset, please contact Sai Kireet Patri (SPatri@adva.com)
+In case of questions on how to use this dataset, or opportunities for extension/collaboration please contact Sai Kireet Patri (SPatri@adva.com).